AI migration control plane for high-assurance teams

 AI output is only useful when the surrounding workflow can prove what changed and what passed.
 RustLift is the control plane around approved assistants, test capture, context minimization, unsafe tracking, and audit-ready reports.

-Start with one representative C module.
+Start with one representative C/C++ target.